-- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.
+- A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome.

 Concerns should be recorded in writing on the school's Child Protection Online Management System (CPOMS).
-The record should include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence and signed by the person making it.
-Where a report includes online elements or the sharing of images, staff are reminded not to view or forward any illegal images of a child but note what has been reported.
-Further guidance can be found in the

-"Sharing nudes and semi-nudes: advice for education settings working with children and young people".
+The record should include the date, time and place of the conversation and detail of what was said and done by whom.
+Where a report includes online elements, staff are reminded not to view or forward any illegal images of a child but note what has been reported.
+Further guidance can be found in the "Sharing nudes and semi-nudes: advice for education settings working with children and young people".